-- Effectiveness of safety management: national/FAB targets as defined in accordance with Annex I Paragraph 5a) for each year of the reference period (optional in the first reference period) - Application of the Risk Analysis Tool: national/FAB targets as defined in accordance with Annex I Paragraph 5b) for each year of the reference period (yes/no values). - Just culture: national/FAB targets as defined in accordance with Annex I Paragraph 5c) for each year of the reference period (optional in the first reference period). - (b) Capacity - Minutes of en route ATFM delay per flight-hour; - (c) Environment - Description of the national/FAB improvement plan consistent with the European Improvement Plan for the European Network (optional in the first reference period). - (d) Cost-efficiency
+- Additional safety margin: national/FAB targets for NSA and ANSP as defined in accordance with Annex I Paragraph 5a) for each year of the reference period (optional in the first reference period) - Application of the Risk Analysis Tool: national/FAB targets as defined in accordance with Annex I Paragraph 5b) for each year of the reference period (yes/no values). - Open reporting culture: national/FAB targets as defined in accordance with Annex I Paragraph 5c) for each year of the reference period (optional in the first reference period). - (b) Capacity - Percentage of IFR flights delayed by more than 15 minutes due to en route Air Traffic Flow Management (ATFM) capacity restrictions; - (c) Environment - Description of the national/FAB improvement plan consistent with the European Improvement Plan for the European Network. - (d) Cost-efficiency